Shema: Bedtime Shema

-Before going to sleep, the first paragraph of the Shema is recited.
-This is not only a commandment directly given in the Bible (in Deuteronomy 6:6–7), but is also alluded to from verses such as "Commune with your own heart upon your bed" (Psalms 4:4).
+Before going to sleep, Jews traditionally recite the first paragraph of the Shema.
+The practice is not only a biblical commandment (given in Deuteronomy 6:6–7) but also alluded to in Psalm 4:5: "Commune with your own heart upon your bed".

-Some also have the custom to read all three paragraphs, along with a whole list of sections from Psalms, Tachanun, and other prayers.
-Altogether this is known as the K'riat Shema she-al ha-mitah.
-According to Arizal, reading this prayer with great concentration is also effective in cleansing one from sin.
-This is discussed in the Tanya.
+Some also have the custom of reading all three paragraphs, along with a list of sections from the Psalms, Vidui, and others.
+Altogether, the liturgy is known as the K'riat Shema she-al ha-mitah (קריאת שמע על המטיה, 'reading the Shema on the bed'; Ashkenazi pronunciation: K'rias Shema al ha-mitah).
+According to Isaac Luria and the Tanya, reading the prayer with deep concentration also effectively cleans one from sin.